 Give Well, Guide Well, Govern Well

-• Create positive and meaningful experiences
+to create positive and meaningful experiences

 How are you positively contributing to how you will be remembered?